Zeroeh/RotMG-Appspot/README.md

 Endpoints without any listed arguments could still take certain parameters, but they might not be listed here yet due to incompletedness.

-Please note that deca can add or remove links at any time, and have already removed a few links posted here.
+Please note that deca can add or remove links at any time.

 **Known URL parameters** (Sorted by key:value, or example value)
 - `game_net`:`rotmg`